STRUCTURE OF PROGRAMMES

 The Medium of conducting Lectures, Tutorials, Practical and Examinations is English.
 Following sub sections, will describe an overview of the methodology used for conducting the degree programme.

 Academic programmes of UCSC are based on a semester system with two semesters per academic year and operate on a course module basis.
 The Lectures, practicals, tutorials, continuous assessments and laboratory works have been spread over a period of 15 weeks.
 Each semester may have one week mid-semester break at the mid of the semester and a study leave of one or two weeks at the end of the semester before the examinations.
 The semester examination will be conducted within subsequent period of 2-4 weeks followed by a vacation.

 The UCSC offers two types of courses namely Academic Courses and Enhancement Courses.
 Academic courses provide subject knowledge and enhancement courses provide knowledge on a wide range of disciplines that are required for a holistic education.

 Each course is assigned a credit value.
-The credit value would depend on several factors among which are the duration of the course and its nature.
+The credit value depends on several factors including the duration of the course and its nature.
 A credit is equal to 15 hours of lectures or 30-45 hours of practical or an equivalent combination of lectures and practical.
-80% attendance will be a requirement of a course to be satisfied before taking the corresponding exam.
-Student should complete minimum of 30 credits in each year.
+80% attendance will be a requirement for a course to be satisfied before taking the corresponding exam.
+The Students should complete minimum of 30 credits in each year.

 Course Code System